Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: Evaluation

 \textbf{Latency overheads of \sys's operations.} Figure~\ref{fig:eval-overhead-latency.pdf} shows the latency breakdown of one inference iteration in \sys when serving the three \MoE models.
-We report any operations of \sys in \S\ref{subsec:eval-overall} that may incur a significant latency delay, including context collection, map matching, expert on-demand loading, expert prefetching, and map update after the iteration completes. \qwen has lower end-to-end iteration latency than \mixtral and \phimoe because of significantly fewer parameters.
-Note that expert prefetching, map matching, and map update tasks are executed asynchronously, aside from the inference process.
+We report operation overheads of \sys, including context collection, map searching, expert on-demand loading, expert prefetching, and map update after the iteration completes. \qwen has lower end-to-end iteration latency than \mixtral and \phimoe because of significantly fewer parameters.
+Note that expert prefetching, map searching, and map update tasks are executed asynchronously, aside from the inference process.
 Hence, they do not contribute to the end-to-end iteration latency.
-Excluding three asynchronous tasks, the total delay incurred by other operations is consistently less than 30ms (5\% of the iteration) across three \MoE models, which is negligible compared to the inference latency.
+Excluding three asynchronous tasks, the total delay incurred by other operations is consistently less than 50ms (1\% of the iteration) across three \MoE models, which is negligible compared to the inference latency.

 \textbf{Memory overheads of \sys's Expert Map Store.} Figure~\ref{fig:eval-overhead-memory.pdf} shows the CPU memory footprint of \sys's Expert Map Store when varying the store capacity from 1K to 32K maps.
 The memory needed to store expert maps for \qwen is more than \mixtral and \phimoe because it has more experts per layer over the other two models, which increases the map shape.
-Even for the largest capacity (32K), the Expert Map Store requires less than 200MB of memory to store the maps, which is trivial since modern GPU servers usually have abundant CPU memory (\eg, p4d.24xlarge on AWS EC2~\cite{aws-ec2} has over 1100 GB of CPU memory).
-In the evaluation, \sys's map store capacity with 1K maps is sufficient for maintaining performance (\S\ref{subsec:eval-sensitivity}), resulting in minimal memory overhead.
+Even for the largest capacity (32K), the Expert Map Store requires less than 200MB of memory to store the maps, which is trivial since modern GPU servers usually have abundant CPU memory (\eg, \texttt{p4d.24xlarge} on AWS EC2~\cite{aws-ec2} has over 1100 GB of CPU memory).
+In evaluation, \sys's map store capacity with 1K maps is sufficient for maintaining performance (\S\ref{subsec:eval-sensitivity}), resulting in minimal memory overhead.